 For muscles to keep growing, a need for adaptation is critical.
-That’s why research shows that progressive overload is essential for muscle growth.
-Progressively putting more tension on your muscles causes a need for adaptation.
+This helps explain why overloading your muscle is essential for muscle growth.
+Constantly challenging your muscles beyond their present capacity causes a need for adaptation.

 Without further ado, here are the top 4 reasons why most intermediate and advanced trainees are not gaining muscle.

 Since childhood, we’ve been told that if we want something, we will have to work hard for it.
 This somewhat does apply to fitness, a certain level of dedication is required to achieve a great physique.
 But there definitely is a point where “more becomes less.”

 Training volume (sets*reps*weight) has a linear relationship with muscle growth.
 Meaning, the more volume you perform, the more muscle growth occurs.

 However, this relationship only exists up to a certain point.
 If you perform more volume than you can effectively recover from, your fatigue levels increase, which causes your performance to go down and you are in a suboptimal environment to train for progression.

 The helps explain why an extensive research review shows that there indeed is such a thing as having too much volume in your training.
 So, eventually, training too hard results in less muscle growth and strength.